 Tobacco production and harvesting is labor intensive.
 Seedlings are hand sown into beds and then removed for transplanting.
 Seedlings are clipped for weeks before transplanting.
 Fertilizers are applied to fields and in many developing markets, they are applied by hand.
 Flowers are manually or mechanically removed to encourage leaf development.
-Some types (Flue-cured, Oriental, and cigar wrapper) are harvested as individual leaves ripen.
+Some types (flue-cured, Oriental, and cigar wrapper) are harvested as individual leaves ripen.
 Other types (Burley, Maryland) are cut near ground level when most leaves are ripe.
 Harvesting is generally manual.
 Curing requires leaves to be hung in barns.
 At factories, leaves are cleaned, de-stemmed and aged, after which flavor may be added.
 Tobacco is then rolled into cigarettes, which may have filters added.

 Many tobacco producers are small-holder famers.
-Tobacco companies (or their supplier affiliates) either purchase tobacco directly from growers, or procure it in an auction system.
-Generally, in a direct buying, or "contract" system, companies purchase growers' entire crops.
+684 Tobacco companies (or their supplier affiliates) either purchase tobacco directly from growers, or procure it in an auction system.
+Generally, in a direct buying, or "contract" system, companies purchase grower's entire crops.
 Tobacco purchases in most countries, including most U.S. purchases, are made in a contract system.
 In some countries, such as Zimbabwe, tobacco is sold at auction.
-Until the 2012 season, tobacco in Malawi was sold through an auction system; this caused high levels of price instability and led to livelihood concerns for farmers, potentially encouraging child labor.
+685 Until the 2012 season, tobacco in Malawi was sold through an auction system; this caused high levels of price instability and lead to livelihood concerns for farmers, potentially encouraging child labor.
 The auction system also prevented buyers from using leverage to discourage child labor.
+686

-Tobacco is produced and consumed worldwide.
-The major producers are China, India, Brazil, the United States, Malawi, Indonesia, and Pakistan which together produce over 80 percent of the world's tobacco.
-China alone accounts for nearly 42 percent of world production.
+Tobacco is produced and consumed world-wide.
+The major producers are China, India, Brazil, the United States, Malawi, Indonesia, and Argentina, which together produce over 80 percent of the world's tobacco.
+China alone accounts for over 42 percent of world production.
+The largest importers are Russia and the United States, with the United States importing approximately the same amount of tobacco that it exports.
+The largest importance of tobacco that it exports.